-The interpretation of these trends is obvious: the randomly selected initial species favors the survival of one resource, for which $s_{i}$ is smallest.
-After this transient, the dynamics follow the $l=1$,$k=1$ system which is pseudo-LV in character and allows for periodic orbits of fixed frequency.
-In this phase, the possibility of the random emergence of new species is consequential; the emergence of new species that are $\eta$ different from their parents will suppress the dominant role of the first species and thus limit its overuse of other resources, which makes the remaining resources emerge again as they are always continuously replenished at rate $\gamma_i$.
+The interpretation of these three trends is clear: the randomly selected initial species favors the survival of one resource, for which $s_{i}$ is the smallest.
+After this transient, the dynamics follow the $l=1$, $k=1$ system which is pseudo-LV in character and allows for periodic orbits of fixed frequency.
+In this phase, the possibility of the random emergence of new species is consequential: the emergence of new species that are $\eta\bm{\psi}$ different from their parents will suppress the dominant role of the first species and limit its overuse of other resources, thus making the remaining resources emerge again as they are always continuously replenished at rate $\gamma_i$.
 We will make these statements more quantitative in the next sections.